• Me

 The ball hit the net, “no.” A fist of defeat from player one.
 He bounced the ball back to the service line with his racket.

 Angelica tipped her head down.
-The ball sliced over the net.
-She delivered the operatic exclamation that Dr. J could fire at any time: “AH!”
+A tennis player prepared for the serve.
+She delivered the operatic exclamation that Dr. J could fire at any time silently: “AH!”
 She popped, confetti, fireworks, Dr. J, on the phone.
-She called Dr. J every day for a while.
+“AAH!”
+Dr. J called her every day for a while.
 Angelica mimed the phone to her ear.
 Never asked for me.

 “DISGUSTINGLY sweet,” pop, she let it rip.
 Angelica flicked my mother’s sweetness off her and spilled out in her chair to pop pop — in quick succession, nothing but skill — she exclaimed, quietly, “breath like death!
 Maria!
 You died.”
 And then, yes, her breath.
 “Legendary…” Angelica looked at me with EYES, practically bringing her chair forward towards me as she spilled over.